-B.2 Complete a more detailed evaluation of the feasibility/design of improving access for persons with disabilities at the conservation and recreational areas.
+- B.2 Complete a more detailed evaluation of the feasibility/design of improving access for persons with disabilities at existing town conservation and recreational areas.
 Build accessibility into any new recreational facility development.
-Complete at least two new accessibility projects including accessibility improvements at Stow Community Gardens, Track Road, Town Forest, or others.
+Complete at least two new accessibility projects on existing townowned land including accessibility improvements at Stow Community Gardens, Track Road, Town Forest, or others.
 Design accessibility into the Stow Acres North Course Master Plan.

-Responsibility: CC, RC Priority: High
+Responsibility: CC, RC